Flolight/CloudGuruChallenge-Your-resume-in-Azure/README.md

 The idea is to build a resume and host it using Azure services.

+For a detailed view of the journey, you should take a look at [my blog article](https://blog.flolight.dev/challenge-my-resume-in-azure)

 ## The steps

 * [X] Create a GitHub repository